USDA 1890 Scholars Program

 - Submit an official transcript with the school seal and an authorized official's signature

-- Submit at least 2 letters of reference
+- Provide at least 2 letters of reference

 Who Should Apply